 The Infamous “Dialogue” Claim

 In January 1980 the Journal of the American Tolkien Society, Minas Tirith Evening Star, published an article (“A Dialogue” Vol. 9 No. 2), detailing a conversation during a Tolkien seminar between George Sayer (writer and close friend of J.R.R.
 Tolkien), Humphrey Carpenter (Tolkien’s official biographer) and Dr. Clyde S. Kilby (American author and “Inklings” scholar) at Wheaton University, Illinois, USA, on the 29th of September 1979.
-The article was essentially a transcript of a recorded discussion between the three examining Tolkien’s life, work and attitudes.
+The article was essentially a transcript of a recorded discussion between the three examining Tolkien’s life, works and attitudes.
 An anecdote detailing Tolkien’s apparent views on Ireland is the one that has drawn the most attention down through the years:

 “Professor Sayer: I’ve gone for one or two walks with Tolkien, and he did talk to me about natural scenes he visited.
 One of the things I noticed, which surprised me from the start, was the way in which he regarded certain natural scenes as evil.
 This came up most strongly after he’d been examining in order — that is to say classifying students in an Irish University according to their achievements in the English language and literature.
 He described Ireland as a country naturally evil.
 He said he could feel evil coming from the earth, from the peat bogs, from the clumps of trees, even from the cliffs, and this evil was only held in check by the great devotion of the southern Irish to their religion.
 This was a very strange view, and was not one I could even have guessed.